Why friendships are important for grandparent and kinship carers

 Your new role caring for a child can give you the chance to make new friendships with other grandparent or kinship carers, as well as with the parents of your child’s friends.
 Connecting with others who are in the same situation can help you and your child – you can share your stories, support and ideas.

-Grandparent and kinship carers connecting with family
+Grandparent and kinship carers: family relationships

 When it comes to family relationships, taking on the care of a child can have its ups and downs.